gtech-mulearn/Top-100-Coders/profile/geoffgeorge@mulearn.md

 ># Proof of Work
 >### My Contribution:
 >
 >Hello, Geoff George a MERN Stack developer in Team CodeSpartanz.
-In our project Video Analyser, which aims to provide real-time environmental data analysis,I was focused on building the UI and interfacing the backend with the frontend.Also Wrote two technical Blogs.
+In our project Video Analyser, which aims to provide youtube video analysis,I was focused on building the UI and interfacing the backend with the frontend.I Also Wrote two technical Blogs during the Top 100 Coders program.
 >https://medium.com/@geoff.george.thommana/unveiling-the-power-of-server-side-rendering-a-deep-dive-into-enhanced-user-experiences-e901aa336057
 >### Key Contributions:
 >